“Physical, sexual, and psychological abuse are not teaching tools” – Yongey Mingyur Rinpoche

 BREAKING EGO?

-The worst examples of harming egos in Morningland – in my opinion – took place in the late 70s and 80s during their clearing sessions and purges of undesirable students.
-In the paragraph below, Sri Donato’s former disciple and assistant, Quota addresses her teacher’s alleged attempt to break her friend’s ego:
+It used to be worse, way worse.
+The worst examples of breaking egos in Morningland – in my opinion – took place in the late 70s and 80s during Sri Donato’s clearing sessions and purges of undesirable students.
+I assume those who held onto their sense of what is right and did not allow destruction of themselves!
+In the paragraph below, Sri Donato’s former disciple and assistant, Quota addresses Sri’s alleged attempt to break her friend’s ego:

 After the first night of purges, I asked about the purpose of clearing sessions, and I stuck up for my best Morningland friend, TiOva.
 I asked why she attacked TiOva.
 Patricia told me it was to break her, her ego – in order to rebuild it.
 I told her I did not understand why it was necessary to “break” people or toss them out if they did not break, which she said was what they were doing.’”
 (Quota, Excommunication)

-Some spiritual circles seemed to have embraced the contemporary social norms upholding student safety and mental health.
+Some spiritual circles seemed to have embraced more contemporary social norms that include upholding students’ safety and mental health.
+In other words – mental health and spiritual development can and should go hand in hand!

 Student safety comes first.
 Speak openly about unethical behavior.